abdulwahabshukri/sap-hana/documentation/SAPLevelup_LABGuide.md

 files as well as the storage account for the SAP bits that will be deployed to the System deployment.

-**<u>Workload Zone</u>**: The Workload Zone contains the VMs for the SAP application, including Web VMs, Central Services VMs, and the HANA database machines.
+**[Workload Zone]{.underline}**: The Workload Zone contains the VMs for the SAP application, including Web VMs, Central Services VMs, and the HANA database machines.
 It also deploys the requisite infrastructure such as the virtual network and the NSGs/Route Table.

 **Landscape**